Senior VAT Manager working with NHS trusts

 I am honoured to have been chosen as a trustee for Liaison Amani – when I saw for the first time what our charity is all about, I was captivated.
 Knowing it is possible to not only change the course of a young child’s life, but also reunite them with their family wherever possible, and recognising the importance of family support, is a cause I am looking forward to help shape for the future.

-Payroll Administrator within our
+Payroll Supervisor within our

 Workforce Service Centre in Worcester